 Now, life is certainly big enough for mistakes.
 We all know the turn-around stories.
 Heck, if you screw up big enough, someone might even make a movie about you.

-But me, personally– I just don’t want to go through THAT.
+But for me, personally– I just don’t want to go through THAT.
 My motto, fail small.
 I don’t mind failure.
 I just don’t want it to totally wreck me.
 It’s served me well.

 As it is, I had my own random wake up call recently.
 I’d said something to some people only to find out I was dead wrong.
 It was even an elementary fact, that I’d been wrong about — should have known — and I was just wrong.
 The damage wasn’t/isn’t irreparable, but I was pretty embarrassed.